 There are three major bilateral agreements between Australia and other countries in the Flyway that cover migratory bird species.
 These agreements are with Japan (JAMBA), China (CAMBA) and the Republic of Korea (ROKAMBA) and are aimed at the protection and conservation of migratory birds and their habitats, protection in relation to take or trade, building cooperative relationships and information exchange.

 Environment Protection and Biodiversity Conservation Act 1999

-The Environment Protection and Biodiversity Conservation Act 1999 (EPBC) is federal legislation that designates Wetlands of International Importance (Ramsar wetlands), Threatened Species and Migratory Species, among others, as Matters of National Environmental Significance.
-A series of policy statements and guidelines provide additional information on migratory and threatened species and their habitats.
+The Environment Protection and Biodiversity Conservation Act 1999 (EPBC) (EPBC migratory species list) is federal legislation that designates Wetlands of International Importance (Ramsar wetlands), Threatened Species and Migratory Species, among others, as Matters of National Environmental Significance.
+A series of policy statements and guidelines, including the National Light Pollution Guidelines for Wildlife Including Marine Turtles, Seabirds and Migratory Shorebirds – 2020, provide additional information on migratory and threatened species and their habitats.

 Wildlife Conservation Plan for Migratory Shorebirds developed under the EPBC Act identifies research and management activities to support the conservation of these species in a nationally coordinated manner.

 The Nature Conservation Act 1992 (NCA) is the state legislation that provides for the protection of biota in Queensland.
 There are associated lists of wildlife in the Nature Conservation (Animals) Regulation 2020 of extinct, extinct in the wild, critically endangered, endangered, vulnerable, near threatened and of least concern species.
 The management intent for species is stated in the Regulation and includes the investigation and monitoring of populations, the formulation of management plans, habitat protection, impact assessment and mitigation, education measures, and a cooperative approach with other governments and the public.